lyamlim97/monte-carlo-simulation/README.md

 ## 1) Coin Flip
 Show that the probability of getting heads or tails in a fair coin goes to 0.5 over a large sample

-## 2) Estiamte the value of Pi using Circle and Square
+## 2) Estimate the value of Pi using Circle and Square
 Estimate the value of Pi using the circle and square method

 ## 3) Monty Hall problem